 5. Can a self-represented filer request that a filing fee be waived in Guide & File?

 Yes.
 If a self-represented party cannot afford to pay the filing fee, there is an option within the Guide & File small claims interview to tell the court about the party's financial situation and ask that the court waive the fee.

 6. How do I upload and/or submit documents, including proof of service, in a Guide & File small claims case?

 Documents that are not created by Guide & File must be scanned and saved to the computer the filer is using and uploaded as directed in Guide & File, except for the original proof of service required to start a small claims case.
 The original proof of service must be submitted to the clerk's office in person or mailed.

 7. What devices and web browsers are recommended for completing Guide & File interviews?

 It is recommended to use a desktop computer or laptop to avoid interview errors.
 Some issues may occur using mobile devices and tablets.
-Google Chrome and Mozilla Firefox are recommended web browsers for Guide & File.
+Google Chrome is the recommended web browser for Guide & File.

 1. Is technical support available for eFileMaine?

 Yes, Technical Support is available 8 a.m. to 8 p.m.
 ET, Monday through Friday.
 Contact Tyler Technologies Support at (800) 297-5377 or send an email to Efiling.Support@Tylertech.com.
 Assistance is also available online through support chat.
 Note: Support may ask to assist you by sharing your screen using GoToAssist.